opallab/opallab.github.io/_pages/group_achievements.md

 - 22 July 2021: <a href='https://cs.uwaterloo.ca/~s286yang/'>Shenghao Yang</a> was a finalist for the best student presentation prize at <a href='https://www.siam.org/conferences/cm/program/accepted-papers/acda21-accepted-papers'>SIAM ACDA</a>.
 His talk was on <a href='https://arxiv.org/abs/2102.07945'>Local Hyper-flow Diffusion</a>.
 You can find the video <a href='https://www.youtube.com/watch?v=CcOIw78zQqw&t=0s'>here</a>.

-- 16 May 2021: <a href='https://aseemrb.me'>Aseem</a>'s paper <a href='http://proceedings.mlr.press/v139/baranwal21a.html'>Graph Convolution for Semi-Supervised Classification: Improved Linear Separability and Out-of-Distribution Generalization</a> was accepted at at <a href='https://icml.cc/Conferences/2021'>ICML 2021</a> with the tag spotlight.
+- 16 May 2021: <a href='https://aseemrb.me'>Aseem</a>'s paper <a href='http://proceedings.mlr.press/v139/baranwal21a.html'>Graph Convolution for Semi-Supervised Classification: Improved Linear Separability and Out-of-Distribution Generalization</a> was accepted at <a href='https://icml.cc/Conferences/2021'>ICML 2021</a> as Spotlight, top 6%.

 ### Scholarships